 Intimate Vows Spoken in a Serene Setting

-At 2pm, about a dozen of Lucia and Lee’s closest friends and family members gathered by the serene pond where this wonderful couple exchanged vows.
-With golf carts available to get to and from this secluded space, the bridal party and several of Lucia and Lee’s loved ones enjoyed every minute of this special time driving through the crisp fall air, with the leaves changing colors around them.
-Each attendee of the intimate celebration was ready to bring their great energy and joy to the ceremony that followed.
+At 2pm, about a dozen of Lucia and Lee’s closest friends and family members gathered by the tranquil pond where this sweet couple exchanged vows.
+With golf carts available to get to and from the secluded ceremony locale, the bridal party and several of Lucia and Lee’s loved ones enjoyed every minute of this special time driving through the crisp fall air, with the leaves changing colors around them.
+Each attendee of the intimate celebration was ready to bring their great energy and joy to the ceremony that followed!

 An Elegant Welcome to a Historic Location

-Lanterns on the porch, antique furniture and an enchanting guest book were a couple of the more memorable personal touches that Lucia and Lee incorporated into the opening moments of their wedding.
+Lanterns on the porch, antique furniture and an enchanting guest book were a couple of the memorable personal touches that Lucia and Lee incorporated into the start of their wedding celebration.

 A Picturesque Outdoor Ceremony

-At 4pm, guests found a seat in front of the looming linden tree that has graced so many top Pennsylvania weddings.
+t 4pm, guests found a seat in front of the looming linden tree that has graced so many charming Pennsylvania weddings.
 Nestled between rocks and with this great tree towering above, the ceremony site was a place to behold.
 During fall weddings, the stunning linden tree adds a unique touch with the changing colors of the leaves towering above.
-White resin folding chairs set up in a curved formation completed the picture perfect scene that enchanted guests with every view, word spoken and tear of joy brushed away.
+White resin folding chairs set up in a curved formation completed the picture-perfect scene that enchanted guests with every view, word spoken, and tear of joy brushed away.

 A Lush Cocktail Hour

-From 4:30–5:30pm, the Manor House’s front porch and its rich lawn were filled with the tastiest drinks and food.
+From 4:30–5:30pm, the Manor House’s front porch and its rich lawn were filled with the tastiest drinks and fall-inspired food.
 In the first few minutes when the bridal party and family snapped pictures with talented photographer Jeff Frandsen, other guests enjoyed phenomenal service by J. Scott Catering.
 In addition to the mac n’ cheese station composed of tender shell macaroni with creamy cheese sauce served with bacon, grilled chicken and roasted broccoli, guests were offered their choice of these fine passed hors d’oeuvres featuring seasonal flavors perfect for a fall wedding: